entigolabs/entigo-infralib-agent/README.md

 * google-application-credentials-json - optional, gcloud service account credentials JSON string [$GOOGLE_APPLICATION_CREDENTIALS_JSON]
 * role-arn - role arn for assume role, used when creating aws resources in external account [$ROLE_ARN]
 * rotate-credentials - optional, generate new credentials for an existing service account, default **false**. **Warning!** This will delete any previous keys. [$ROTATE_CREDENTIALS]
+* trust-role - optional, instead of generating keys adds a trust relationship in AWS role or allows impersonation of the service account in GCloud.
+Value needs to be arn for AWS and full principal for GCloud, e.g. `serviceAccount:email` or `user:email`. [$TRUST_ROLE]
+* remove-user - optional, used with trust-role, removes an existing service account user in AWS or credentials in GCloud, default **false**. [$REMOVE_USER]

 Example
 ```bash